cchmc-cpir/cchmc-cpir/README.md

 </p>
 </h1>

-This is the meta-repository for the Center for Pulmonary Imaging Research at Cincinnati Children's Hospital Medical Center.
-Here should be linked any currently

-This is the remote repository for the Center for Pulmonary Imaging Research at Cincinnati Children's Hospital Medical Center.
-This page is an effort to promote version-controlled development of scripts and applications designed to acquire or analyze data.
-In contrast to a shared-drive on the CCHMC network, this repository will take advantage of the version control funcitonality provided by Git, with the ease of access provided by GitHub.
+This is the GitHub Organization for the Center for Pulmonary Imaging Research at Cincinnati Children's Hospital Medical Center.
+This meta-repository and the projects listed here represent an effort to promote version-controlled development of scripts and applications designed to acquire or analyze pulmonary MRI data.
+In contrast to a shared-drive on the CCHMC network, this organizatoin will take advantage of the version control funcitonality provided by Git, with the ease of access provided by GitHub.

 <h2>Contributing</h2>